stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 ### Integration

-The demo application for the _sparks_ particle system is comprised of the following components:

-* A uniform buffer containing _two_ slots for the model-view and projection matrices.

-TODO - push constants from previous demo? did that have 3 matrices?

-* A fixed camera.

-* A pipeline with vertex and fragment shaders (the geometry shader is omitted for the moment).

-* And the usual presentation, rendering commands, and frame processor.

-A new configuration class is started for the particle system:
+The application for the _sparks_ demo is cloned from the previous project and a new configuration class is added to initialise the particle system:

 ```java
 @Configuration